Gerak Khas (Malaysian Army unit): Sauk Siege (2000)

 Gerak Khas commandos from the 22nd Commando Regiment (22 Cdo) were deployed to Bukit Jenalik, Sauk, near Kuala Kangsar, Perak, to capture 32 Al-Ma'unah militants who had fortified a hill after raiding and stealing weapons from a military camp in Gerik.
 The operation, codenamed Operation 304, aimed to neutralise the threat and rescue hostages.

 During the standoff, two Special Actions Unit police personnel—Sergeant Mohd Shah Ahmad and Detective Corporal Sagadevan Rajoo—along with a civilian, Jaafar Puteh, were taken hostage by the militants.
 As the operation unfolded, Corporal Matthew anak Medan, a Gerak Khas commando from 22 Cdo, was captured while conducting reconnaissance.
 He was tortured and later executed after refusing to comply with the militants' demands.
 Detective Corporal Sagadevan was also killed before the remaining hostages were successfully rescued.

 Meanwhile, the 11th Special Service Regiment was deployed to oversee negotiations between the militants and Lieutenant General Zaini Mohamad Said and Assistant Superintendent Abdul Razak Mohd Yusof, who represented the Malaysian government.
 The standoff ended when the militants surrendered to Malaysian authorities.

 Timor-Leste (2006)

 Gerak Khas, under the 21 SSG, was deployed alongside the 10th Parachute Brigade (10 PARA) and the Royal Malaysian Police's PGK as part of Operation Astute, an Australian-led peacekeeping mission to stabilise Timor-Leste.

 Genting Sempah Incident (2007)

-In July 2007, Gerak Khas commandos from 22 Cdo, then specialising in mountain warfare, collaborated with the 10 PARA, RMAF Special Forces (PASKAU), PGK, and other Malaysian emergency response units in a search-and-rescue (SAR) operation.
+In July 2007, Gerak Khas commandos from 22 Cdo, then specialising in mountain warfare, collaborated with the 10 PARA BDE, RMAF Special Forces (PASKAU), PGK, and other Malaysian emergency response units in a search-and-rescue (SAR) operation.
 The mission aimed to locate six missing Royal Malaysian Air Force (RMAF) crew members after a Sikorsky S-61A-4 Nuri helicopter crashed near Genting Sempah in the Genting Highlands.

 On 17 July 2007, the wreckage was discovered approximately 5 km from the reported crash site.
 Tragically, all six crew members were found deceased inside the cabin.